 To ensure that all students have Chairs who can assist them during the entire dissertation process and a committee that can provide subject area and methodological expertise, chairs and committees will be recruited and approved by the Ed.D.
 Director who will have final authority to approve them.
 The Ed.D.
 Director will consult with GSE faculty members and with candidates in selecting chairs and in forming dissertation committees.
 Every attempt will be made to make subject-related matches between groups and chairs.
-However, given that the majority of candidates want to graduate in the 3.5-year timeframe and intensive summer work is required to do so, sometimes a perfect match between expert and topic will not be possible, as many faculty are not available to supervise when it is most needed.

 Therefore, the Chair's function is to facilitate the dissertation process.
 The term facilitate denotes that the dissertation chair will guide the group members by supporting design and writing, keeping candidates on track, acting as a resource, helping with group processes, and being a critical reader.
 If the chair is not a content area specialist for a candidate, the Chair will work with the candidate to identify and recruit a second reader who can serve as content area expert.
 Other members of the committee will be expected to actively engage in the process during the academic year, and when possible during the summer.
-For example, if the chair is not the "subject matter expert," the committee member who is may be asked to read and provide feedback on sections of the proposal or dissertation as they are drafted.
+For example, if the chair is not the "subject matter expert," the committee member who may be asked to read and provide feedback on sections of the proposal or dissertation as they are drafted.
 Committee members will be consulted by the candidate and the dissertation Chair to ensure that the proposal is grounded in relevant literature and has an appropriate research problem and design.
 The candidate will be encouraged to seek as much subject area assistance as possible during the academic year through course work, independent study, and individual meetings with committee members.

-Where it is possible and advisable to do so, it is suggested that one committee member be a colleague or professional with the proper credential (a doctorate) from the candidate's workplace, field of study or study context.
+Where it is possible and advisable to do so, it is suggested that one committee member be a colleague or professional, with the proper credential (a doctorate), from the candidate's workplace, field of study or study context.